stavros-k/docs/docs/2-networking/1-pfsense/11-ntopng/2-configuration.md

 ![ntopng-retention](img/ntopng-retention.png)

-For every non-WAN interface, go to `Interface` on the left sidebar (You can change interface on the top left corner)
+For every non-WAN interface, navigate to `Interface` on the left sidebar (You can change interface on the top left corner)

 - Click the <kbd>⚙️Gear</kbd>